 We use opportunities such as the Olympics and World Cup to study and learn about life and culture in other countries.

-We enjoy a range of visitors from different faiths and beliefs to our assemblies.
+We enjoy a range of visitors from different faiths and beliefs to our school.

-We are proud to be linked to our partner school in Guizhou, South West China, and last year we hosted a visit from their pupils and staff.
+We are proud to be linked to our partner school in Tanzania, and this year we undertook fundraising to provide them with new computers.